HiddenAnonymous/dogebot/README.md

 python dogebot.py
 ```
 # Note:
-When you open the script, set your phone number and
+When you open the script, set your phone number with
-you'll get a code from Telegram, set the code too.
+your country code and you'll get a code from Telegram, set the code too.
 Then you'll start getting messages from the bot so
 open Telegram and click every link it gives you.